Forced Blood Draws

 A forced blood draw may also be excluded if the protocol laid out by the Supreme Court and the New Jersey courts was not followed.
 The judge cannot consider any suppressed evidence when weighing the accused motorist's guilt.
 Any evidence gained as a result of the unconstitutional evidence must also be excluded.

-A New Jersey DWI defense attorney who is well-versed in constitutional challenges to forced review the circumstances surrounding a forced blood draw and determines whether the evidence may be suppressed.
-If police improperly took blood by force, or if the proper protocol wasn’t followed, any evidence obtained may be excluded from the trial.
+A New Jersey DWI defense attorney who is well-versed in constitutional challenges to forced blood draws will review the circumstances surrounding your blood draw and determine whether the evidence may be suppressed.
+If police improperly took blood by force, or if the proper protocol was not followed, the results may be excluded from evidence.

-The NJ DWI defense lawyers at Levow DWI Law have extensive training in blood testing issues, having attended numerous national seminars on forensic testing issues.
-Evan Levow has been a presenter at several national and local seminars on forensic issues and DWI / DUI protocol.
+The NJ DWI defense lawyers at Levow DWI Law have extensive training in the proper procedures surrounding blood testing.
+Evan Levow lectures at national and local seminars on forensic blood testing protocol and the most effective challenges and defenses in DWI / DUI blood cases.